 No breakfast means no energy for your body and no nutrients going to your brain since dinner the night before—which could be in the neighborhood of 12 to 14 hours before.
 "Even worse, not eating breakfast can also mean making very unhealthy choices—doughnuts, anyone?—at 10:30 a.m., when you suddenly realize you're ravenous," explains fitness trainer Kacy Duke.
 "Even if you're not a big fan of breakfast, your organs are—and you have to feed them so they can function well.
-Even if it's just a quick bowl of oatmeal, a berry smoothie, or a hard boiled egg, eating breakfast is also a good way to front-load your day with nutrients and keep blood sugar levels stable."
-Our vote goes to "soaked oats," which are so easy to make.
-Find your new favorite combo among these 50 Best Overnight Oats Recipes!
+Even if it's just a quick bowl of oatmeal, a berry smoothie, or a hard-boiled egg, eating breakfast is also a good way to front-load your day with nutrients and keep blood sugar levels stable."
+Our vote goes to overnight oats, which are so easy to make.

 You're at the Mercy of Just Winging It

 "I believe the mental and emotional aspect of doing something positive and healthy for yourself when you first wake up goes a long way for your stability and dedication," explains behavior change specialist and personal trainer Patrick Williams.
 "Your day can get crazy—and if you leave your eating habits to chance, it's likely that you will reach for quick glucose spiking foods that will harm your long term goals.
 Proactivity goes a long way!"